Sneara0/Sneara0/README.md

 ### 🚀 About Me

-I'm a **Frontend Developer** with skills in React, HTML, TailwindCSS, Express, Python, Django, MySQL, SQL, and **Next.js**.
+I'm a **Frontend Developer** with skills in React, HTML, TailwindCSS, Express,JavaScript, Python, Django, MySQL, SQL, and **Next.js**.
 I enjoy building dynamic, responsive, and user-friendly websites and applications.
 Always learning, I am continuously enhancing my skills and staying up to date with the latest in web development.

 🔭 Currently working on creating responsive, dynamic websites with **React** and **TailwindCSS**.